-The Company's capital structure is comprised of working capital (current assets minus current liabilities and shareholders' equity (deficit)).
+The Company's capital structure is comprised of the components of shareholders' equity (deficit).
 The Company's objectives when managing its capital structure is to, maintain financial flexibility to preserve the Company's access to capital markets and its ability to meet its financial obligations.